izanthebestn1/auxstar-page/README.md

 2. Create a `.env.local` (or `.env`) file that includes:
    - `DATABASE_URL` – connection string for your Postgres instance (Neon works well).
    - `AUTH_USERS_JSON` – JSON array of seed users, e.g. `[{"username":"admin","password":"secret","role":"admin"}]`.
+   - `EVIDENCE_CAPTCHA_SECRET` – server-side secret for your Google reCAPTCHA site.
+   - `EVIDENCE_CAPTCHA_SITE_KEY` – public site key exposed to the evidence form for captcha rendering.
 3. Start the local environment with `vercel dev` (or deploy to Vercel for production parity).
 4. Open the reported URL and log in through `admin/login.html`.